We sometimes use verbs ending in –ed and –ing as adjectives:

 The police are looking for a missing person.

-Some people say Leonardo da Vinci invented first flying machine.
+Some people say Leonardo da Vinci invented the first flying machine.

 Many –ed and –ing adjectives describe feelings, but we use them in different ways.
 We use: